 Just seventy-five miles northwest of Pittsburgh, Sharon was once a booming steel city that became less relevant after the end of the industrial revolution.
 Though the city is now experiencing an economic revitalization with the return of artists and small businesses, the Buhl Mansion still stands out as a jewel in the city’s landscape.

-We wondered what to expect while we navigated the winding roads toward the once glorious village in Northeastern Pennsylvania.
-Upon approaching the grand property, we immediately noticed the mansion’s antique brick architecture and neo-baroque sculptural embellishments as we drove under an arched driveway that separates the main house from its ornate gallery of meticulous replicas.
+We wondered what to expect while we navigated the winding roads toward the once glorious village in Northwestern Pennsylvania.
+We immediately noticed the mansion’s antique brick architecture and Neo-Baroque sculptural embellishments as we drove under an arched driveway that separates the main house from its ornate gallery of meticulous replicas.

 Hotel Rooms at the Buhl Mansion